Actinopterygii: Characteristics

+The swim bladder is a more derived structure and used for buoyancy.
+Except from the bichirs, which just like the lungs of lobe-finned fish have retained the ancestral condition of ventral budding from the foregut, the swim bladder in ray-finned fishes derives from a dorsal bud above the foregut.
+In early forms the swim bladder could still be used for breathing, a trait still present in Holostei (bowfins and gars).
+In some fish like the arapaima, the swim bladder has been modified for breathing air again, and in other lineages it has been completely lost.

+The teleosts have urinary and reproductive tracts that are fully separated, while the Chondrostei have common urogenital ducts, and partially connected ducts are found in Cladistia and Holostei.

 Ray-finned fishes have many different types of scales; but all teleosts have leptoid scales.
 The outer part of these scales fan out with bony ridges, while the inner part is crossed with fibrous connective tissue.
-Leptoid scales are thinner and more transparent than other types of scales, and lack the hardened enamel or dentine-like layers found in the scales of many other fish.
+Leptoid scales are thinner and more transparent than other types of scales, and lack the hardened enamel- or dentine-like layers found in the scales of many other fish.
 Unlike ganoid scales, which are found in non-teleost actinopterygians, new scales are added in concentric layers as the fish grows.

-Ray-finned and lobe-finned fishes sometimes possesses lungs used for aerial respiration.
-Only bichirs retain ventrally budding lungs.
+Teleosts and chondrosteans (sturgeons and paddlefish) also differ from the bichirs and holosteans (bowfin and gars) in having gone through a whole-genome duplication (paleopolyploidy).
+The WGD is estimated to have happened about 320 million years ago in the teleosts, which on average has retained about 17% of the gene duplicates, and around 180 (124–225) million years ago in the chondrosteans.
+It has since happened again in some teleost lineages, like Salmonidae (80–100 million years ago) and several times independently within the Cyprinidae (in goldfish and common carp as recently as 14 million years ago).

 Body shapes and fin arrangements

 Ray-finned fish vary in size and shape, in their feeding specializations, and in the number and arrangement of their ray-fins.